DhairyaSurana/ASCII-Zombies/README.md

 The fourth and final project for Unix ECE 2524.
-12/2018
+-12/2018

-Hardcoded by Dhairya and Luke
+-Hardcoded by Dhairya and Luke
-Graphics by Dhairya
+-Graphics by Dhairya
-Soundtrack by Luke
+-Soundtrack by Luke

-FOSS - GPLv2?
+-FOSS - GPLv2?